DIS INVESTOR NOTICE: Robbins G - GuruFocus.com

-SAN DIEGO, May 15, 2023 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announced that it has filed a class action lawsuit seeking to represent purchasers of The Walt Disney Company (: DIS) common stock between December 10, 2020 and November 8, 2022, inclusive (the “Class Period”).
-Captioned 272 Labor-Management Pension Fund v.
+SAN DIEGO, May 20, 2023 /PRNewswire/ -- Robbins Geller Rudman & Dowd LLP announced that it has filed a class action lawsuit seeking to represent purchasers of The Walt Disney Company (NYSE: DIS) common stock between December 10, 2020 and November 8, 2022, both dates inclusive (the "Class Period").
+Captioned Local 272 Labor-Management Pension Fund v.
 The Walt Disney Company, No. 23-cv-03661 (C.D.
-Cal.), the Disney class action lawsuit charges Disney and certain of its top executives with violations of the Securities Exchange Act of 1934.
+Cal.), the Disney class action lawsuit charges Disney as well as certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff, please provide your information here: